Best Running Hydration Pack for Women of 2021

 It's not a secret that hydration vests can often cost a pretty penny and then some.
 We chose to test some of the most expensive hydration vests available and some on the more affordable end of the spectrum.
 While many of the pricier vests offer a more comfortable fit, more features, and more moisture-wicking material, we did not find this true across the board.
 We were certainly surprised by how durable and rugged some of the lower-priced options are.
 We were pleased to find that the divergent prices don't necessarily mean you're getting a lower quality or lower-performing hydration pack.

 If you don't mind spending a few extra shillings for an even more comfortable ride, it's worth it to invest in the Nathan Pinnacle 12L, the Nathan VaporHowe 2.0 12L, or the Salomon ADV Skin 8.
 All three of these choices are supple and breathable with anti-chafe technology and a whole lot of storage space.
+They will serve you well over the long haul, which is also a solid way to approach value.

 Comfort is one of the most valuable components for assessing wear that is intended to be worn for long periods of time at once.
 We measured comfort by running in all of the hydration packs, of course!
 Even for those of us who love to run, running is hard.
 We wanted to evaluate each vest's ability to remain comfortable even when the terrain and mileage are grueling.
 To ensure each hydration pack got a fair trial on the trails, we spent months testing through myriad weather patterns.
 We assessed each packs' comfort on cold days with long-sleeved layers, on rainy days atop our favorite running jackets, and on hot days in tank tops with the packs against our skin.
 Even the more rigid and toughly-constructed packs were generally quite comfortable, which is a huge win for female-specific running vests as a whole.
 We tried each pack on with different hairstyles to see if any vest pieces had an appetite for human hair (unsurprisingly, Velcro LOVES to get all wrapped up with long hair).
 Furthermore, we even made sure to test each vest with a small necklace on to see if that interfered with its comfort at all.